 - If you have to do cardio the same day as your resistance training and you can’t find a cardio modality opposite of the body part you trained, then keep the intensity to low-moderate

 - If your number one priority is resistance training, then perform cardio modalities that minimize ground-reaction forces

 - Perform a cardio modality that is opposite of the muscle group you’re training.
 For example, if you do train legs then do an upper body-dominant form of cardio and vice versa

 We believe that the research is pretty strong that cardio could negatively impact maximum muscle size and strength, especially if not programmed around resistance training correctly.
 There is no black and white answer, but at least we have a great indication of what is happening at the tissue level.

 Like anything else, there is a tradeoff.
 Genetics always play a vital role in how someone responds to training.
 Other factors such as nutrition, stress, sleep, and occupational activity must be taken into account.
 The best thing to do is choose the correct cardio modality that suits your training and goals and program it properly around your resistance training.
 And of course, always train hard but, most importantly, train smart.

 Ensuring proper nutrition is essential for optimal results when doing any type of cardio and workout program.
-Use our macro calculator to ensure you get the best results for your workouts.
+Use our macros calculator to ensure you get the best results for your workouts.